hugsndnugs/Event-Sentinel-Bot-Website/README.md

 ---

+## Subscriber Portal

+The website includes a fully functional subscriber portal (`portal.html`) that allows users to:

+- **Register/Login**: Create an account or sign in to existing accounts
+- **Subscription Management**: View subscription status, plan details, and billing information
+- **Bot Token Submission**: Submit Discord bot tokens for bot instance setup
+- **Status Tracking**: Monitor bot instance setup progress with visual indicators
+- **Invite Link Management**: Receive and copy bot invite links when bot is ready

+### Portal Features

+- **Authentication System**: LocalStorage-based user authentication (for demo purposes)
+- **Dashboard**: Comprehensive dashboard showing subscription and bot status
+- **Token Validation**: Basic validation for Discord bot tokens
+- **Progress Tracking**: Visual progress indicators for bot setup stages
+- **Responsive Design**: Fully responsive portal matching main site design

+### Subscription Flow

+1. User clicks "Subscribe Now" on pricing cards → Redirects to portal
+2. User registers with email, password, and selects a plan
+3. User is logged in and sees dashboard
+4. User submits Discord bot token through portal
+5. System tracks bot setup progress (pending → configuring → ready)
+6. User receives invite link when bot is ready

+**Note:** The current implementation uses localStorage for demo purposes.
+In production, this should be replaced with a proper backend API and database.

+## Analytics Integration

+The website includes a placeholder for analytics integration in `index.html`.
+To add analytics:

+1. Uncomment the appropriate analytics code block
+2. Replace placeholder values with your actual analytics IDs
+3. Options include:
+   - Google Analytics (gtag.js)
+   - Plausible Analytics
+   - Other privacy-focused analytics services

+## Deployment URL

+After deploying to GitHub Pages, update the canonical URL and Open Graph meta tags in `index.html` with your actual deployment URL.

-**Note:** The website has been configured with the correct GitHub repository links (`hugsndnugs/Event-Sentinel-bot-main`) and accurately reflects the Event Sentinel bot's functionality as an event logger.
+**Note:** The website has been configured with the correct GitHub repository links (`hugsndnugs/Event-Sentinel`) and accurately reflects the Event Sentinel bot's functionality as an event logger.
 All content matches the bot's README.